 Nutrition at Birth and in School in the U.S.

 Good nutrition starts at birth.
 Breastfeeding has many known health benefits for the child and mother, however, infant formulas are a nutritious and perfectly acceptable alternative to breast milk for people who aren't able to or choose not to breastfeed.

-The American Academy of Pediatrics and CDC recommend mothers breastfeed or use infant formula exclusively for about the first 6 months, followed by breastfeeding or using infant formula while introducing complementary foods for at least a year.
+The American Academy of Pediatrics and CDC recommend mothers breastfeed or use infant formula exclusively for about the first 6 months, followed by breastfeeding or using infant formula while introducing complementary foods for at least 2 years.

 Nutrition continues in schools, where it's important for students to have access to nourishing foods during their education.
 Schools have an important role to play in helping students develop healthy eating behaviors by providing nutritious and appealing foods and drinks, consistent and accurate messages about good nutrition and ways to learn about and practice healthy eating, according to the CDC.

 - 84.1% of infants born in 2017 were breastfed at some point, 58.3% were breastfed at 6 months and 35.3% were breastfed at 12 months, according to the CDC.